 “U.S. taxpayers invest enormously in U.S. colleges and universities, including Columbia University, and it is the responsibility of the federal government to ensure that all recipients are responsible stewards of federal funds,” the March 13 letter from the government to Columbia asserted.
 “Columbia University, however, has fundamentally failed to protect American students and faculty from antisemitic violence and harassment in addition to other alleged violations of Title VI and Title VII of the Civil Rights Act of 1964.
 Pursuant to your request, this letter outlines immediate next steps that we regard as a precondition for formal negotiations regarding Columbia University’s continued financial relationship with the United States government.”

 On Wednesday, Khalil’s legal team filed an amended complaint, expanding the civil suit in response to that letter.
 The suit names as additional defendants Attorney General Pam Bondi, Education Secretary Linda McMahon, and the head and general counsel of the Department of Justice Taskforce to Combat Antisemitism, Leo Terrell and Sean Keveney.
 Josh Gruenbaum, the Federal Acquisition Service Commissioner of the General Services Administration, is also named.
+Khalil’s lawyers asked the judge to issue a preliminary injunction directing Columbia University not to respond to the directives from the Trump administration and to prevent “the federal government from illegally enlisting Columbia University into punishing and suppressing a viewpoint federal officials do not like.”

 “The government cannot use a third party to launder their efforts to infringe your first Amendment rights.
 They can't say to Columbia or to other entities, we're going to take away your licensing, take away your funding, we are going to hyper regulate you as a way to coerce you into doing our dirty work and infringing upon those free speech, free expression and free association rights,” said Greer.
 “That's exactly what's been happening here.”